Use these tips and activities to link UN sustainable development goal 11 to your lessons on air pollution, materials and nanochemistry

 - Use our Burning hydrocarbons worksheets for 14–16 years to assess knowledge and apply it in context.

-- Inspire learners and link to careers with our Fixing the future video or this video job profile, featuring ViridiCO2.
+- Inspire learners and link to careers with this video job profile featuring Saba, a principal air quality consultant.

 - Highlight the importance of trees in combatting climate change and the overlap between chemistry and the other sciences.